Optical Kerr nonlinearity of dielectric nanohole array metasurfaces with different hole shapes near the anapole state: Introduction

-In most cases, for nonlinear optics the anapole modes of a dielectric nanoobjects were utilized for the enhanced second- \cite{Rocco18,Timofeeva18,LiHuang20} or third-harmonic \cite{Grinblat16} conversion efficiencies by the orders of magnitude of those of unstructured materials.
+In most cases, for nonlinear optics the anapole modes of dielectric nanoobjects were utilized for the enhanced second- \cite{Rocco18,Timofeeva18,LiHuang20} or third-harmonic \cite{Grinblat16} conversion efficiencies by the orders of magnitude of those of unstructured materials.
 This is essential for producing modern laser sources.
 Besides the harmonic conversion, the anapole modes of dielectric nanoobjects can enhance other nonlinear optical effects.
 Based on field confinement in InGaAs nanodisks, anapole nanolasers were proposed~\cite{Gongora17} which have the possibility to couple light into waveguide channels with four orders of magnitude intensity than classical nanolasers.
-The Raman scattering intensity by Si disk array at the anapole state was enlarged by two orders of magnitude compared to unpatterned Si film \cite{Baranov18}.
+The Raman scattering intensity by an Si disk array at the anapole state was enlarged by two orders of magnitude compared to an unpatterned Si film \cite{Baranov18}.
 Silicon nanodisks display enhancement of anapole-mediated photothermal nonlinearity by three orders of magnitude as compared with that of bulk Si \cite{Zhang20}.
+Moreover, a hybrid anapole system combining a nanohole silicon disk and a longitudinal bonding dipole plasmon mode-supported plasmonic dimer exhibited electric field enhancement in the gap region exceeding four orders of magnitude which is crucial for strong light--matter coupling \cite{Li23}.

+Another nonlinear phenomenon---the optical Kerr effect (OKE) or the intensity-dependent refractive index---is essential for designing optical limiters, ultrafast optical switch devices, Kerr-lens modelocked femtosecond lasers \cite{Yefet13}, etc. Due to OKE, the refractive index $n$ is proportional to the light intensity $I$,

+where $n_0$ is the linear refractive index and $n_2$ is the second-order nonlinear refractive index \cite{Boyd03}.
+In addition to the above-mentioned well-known applications of OKE, it was suggested for nonreciprocal optical metasurfaces, which are used for an optical diode for free-space optical signals \cite{Lawrence18} or asymmetric reflections in forward and backward light propagations caused by space--time phase modulation \cite{Guo19}.
+Silicon chiral metasurfaces with Kerr nonlinearities were indicated to facilitate polarization-state modulators with simple planar structures \cite{Kang23}.

-Another nonlinear phenomenon---the optical Kerr effect (OKE) or the intensity-dependent refractive index---is essential for designing optical limiters, ultrafast optical switch devices, Kerr-lens modelocked femtosecond lasers, etc. The anapole excitation of crystalline gallium phosphide (GaP) nanodisks allowed Grinblat et al. to achieve efficient ultrafast all-optical modulation due to the optical Kerr effect and the two-photon absorption in the visible and near-infrared ranges having maximum modulation depths of up to 40\%~\cite{Grinblat20}.
-As shown by numeric modeling in Ref.~\cite{Panov20}, in the vicinity of the anapole state the effective optical Kerr nonlinearity of nanodisk arrays increases by orders of magnitude.
+The anapole excitation of crystalline gallium phosphide (GaP) nanodisks allowed Grinblat et al. to achieve efficient ultrafast all-optical modulation due to the optical Kerr effect and the two-photon absorption in the visible and near-infrared ranges having maximum modulation depths of up to 40\%~\cite{Grinblat20}.
+As shown by numeric modeling in Ref.~\cite{Panov20}, in the vicinity of the anapole state, the effective optical Kerr nonlinearity of nanodisk arrays increases by orders of magnitude.